cometbft/cometbft/docs/references/config/config.toml.md

 nodes that are likely to present Byzantine behavior (e.g., double signing).

 ### consensus.timeout_propose

-How long we wait for a proposal block before prevoting nil.
+How long a node waits for the proposal block before prevoting nil.

 ```toml
 timeout_propose = "3s"
 ```